Training to Increase Safety and Maintain Compliance Throughout K-12 Environments

 Hand and Power Tool Safety

-Each employee using hand and power tools will recognize definitions and types of portable tools, the potential hazards connected with their use, including manual, electric, pneumatic, hydraulic, liquid-fueled, powder-actuated, and abrasive wheel tools, and will demonstrate the proper procedures required for each type of tool.
+This course describes types of portable tools; discusses the potential hazards connected with the use of manual, electric, pneumatic, hydraulic, liquid-fueled, powder-actuated and abrasive wheel tools; and explains the proper procedures required for each type of tool.

 This course identifies the major types and causes of hand injuries and how to prevent them through awareness of hazards, the use of hand protective equipment, and effective safe working practices.